lina2360/HiSeqGan/README.md

 - Author : Yun-Chieh Tien (106356004@nccu.edu.tw), Chen-Min Hsu (107356019@nccu.edu.tw),  I-Li Chen (109356049@nccu.edu.tw) and Fang Yu (yuf@nccu.edu.tw)

 ## Abstract
-High-dimensional data sequences constantly appear in practice.
-State-of-the-art models such as recurrent neural networks suffer prediction accuracy from complex relations among values of attributes.
-Adopting unsupervised clustering that clusters data based on their attribute value similarity results in data in lower dimensions that can be structured in a hierarchical relation.
-It is essential to consider these data relations to improve the performance of training models.
-In this work, we propose a new approach to synthesize and predict sequences of data that are structured in a hierarchy.
+High-dimensional sequenced data often appears in practice.
+State-of-the-art recurrent neural network (RNN) models suffer prediction accuracy problem from complex relations amongst values of attributes.
+Adopting unsupervised clustering that categorize data based on their attribute similarity, results in data of lower dimensions that can be structured in a hierarchical fashion.
+It is essential to consider these data relations to improve model training performance.
+In this study, we propose a new approach to synthesize and predict sequences of hierarchical data.

 ### Prospects
-- Supply chain demand forecasting
+- Demand forecasting for supply chain management
-- Predict final grades base on students' learning situation
+- Predict final grades base on students' current learning situation
-- Use credit rating data to predict whether customers will bounce
+- Use credit ratings to predict whether customers will bounce

 ### Contributions
 - Input generation: provide more data to train a  model such as RNN